Iabo77/DevOps-Course-Starter/README.md

 ## Testing

-There are unit tests to check correct data is returned from the viewmodel properties and an integration test to check the index.html data is populated with expected data using mocked json data for both list and card trello API
+There are unit tests to check correct data is returned from the viewmodel properties as well as tests for database reading and writing. and an integration test to check the index.html data is populated using mockmongo data

 To run pytests from command line poetry run pytest -rA